iceberg12/kidnapped-vehicle/README.md

 In this project I have implemented a 2 dimensional particle filter in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.
 - http://robots.stanford.edu/papers/thrun.pf-in-robotics-uai02.pdf

-For this project, only [this source file](https://github.com/mithi/kidnapped-vehicle/blob/master/src/particle_filter.cpp) has been written, the rest including the data [has been provided by Udacity which are clone from the following repository:
+For this project, only [this source file](https://github.com/mithi/kidnapped-vehicle/blob/master/src/particle_filter.cpp) has been written, the rest including the data are cloned from the following repository:
 - https://github.com/udacity/CarND-Kidnapped-Vehicle-Project

 ## Running the Code